Steerable Visual Representations: Additional Qualitative and Quantitative Results

-We report detailed quantitative results on a per-scene basis in Table \ref{tab:knn_exp_quant_full}. \model{} (green) consistently outperforms query-agnostic ViTs (blue), MLLMs (red), and OV localization models (yellow) across all indoor and outdoor scenes, surpassing the underlying DINOv2 by an average of 52.5 points.
+\model{} (green) consistently outperforms query-agnostic ViTs (blue), MLLMs (red), and OV localization models (yellow) across all indoor and outdoor scenes, surpassing the underlying DINOv2 by an average of 52.5 points.
 When conditioned on a randomly chosen incorrect object (\xmark), \model{}'s accuracy drops drastically, whereas cross-modal encoders (CLIP and SigLIP) see negligible changes.
 This confirms that text actively shapes the visual representation in \model{}, unlike cross-modal encoders where no cross-modal interaction influencing the nature of the vision features occurs.

 Figure \ref{apdx_fig:core_qual} illustrates qualitatively how retrievals differ for a prompt-agnostic generic vision model like DINOv2 (blue) and our prompt-aware \model{} (green) for one indoor and outdoor scene each.
 Whereas DINOv2 mostly encodes scene-level appearance and retrieves visually similar images, \model{} focuses on the objects specified in the prompt and retrieves images containing those.
 Despite many of the inpainted objects being very small and in the background, the global features incorporate them sufficiently to allow for highly accurate retrievals.